TiWo2012/ignitionvim/README.md

 the default options you can have a look at the file `.config/nvim/lua/options.lua`

+to show the '~' on the emptylines change the value of ~/.local/share/nvim/lazy/tokyonight/lua/tokyonight/groups/base.lua the line with EndOfBuffer.

 ## Mappings

 I have included [which-key](https://github.com/folke/which-key.nvim) for key mappings.